Dear Urban Legends:

 I believe, although someone would have to verify it, that President Kennedy actually didn't know German very well, if at all.
 He had a German journalist translate the phrase for him, and that journalist coached him at length on exactly how to say the phrase.

-Your friend, the journalist you met in Germany, was right on the mark.
+Your friend, the German journalist, was right on the mark.
 Notwithstanding reports to the contrary in venues as prestigious as the New York Times and Newsweek magazine, this is truly The Gaffe That Never Was.
 Experts say Kennedy's grammar was flawless when he uttered those words on June 26, 1963.
 The phrase was translated for him by a professional interpreter.

 Parenthetically, it's true that in some parts of Germany the word Berliner can just as well denote a certain kind of jelly-filled pastry as a citizen of Berlin, but look at it this way: if I were to tell a group of Americans that my editor is a New Yorker, would any of them really think I'd confused him with the weekly magazine of the same name?